Exchange Values has taken 3 main forms

 Reading the World Economy in the Banana Skins

-The precursor to the first Exchange Values project in 1996 was begun in the early 1970s, when one day, with a banana skin in my hand, I began to wonder, who and where the person was who had produced the fruit I had just eaten.
+The precursor to the first Exchange Values social sculpture in 1996 was begun in the early 1970s.
+One day, as I sat with a banana skin in my hand, I began to wonder who and where the person was who had produced and cared for the fruit I had just eaten.
 I kept the skin and hung it on a string.
 Soon other skins joined it.
-When I left to come to Germany to study with Joseph Beuys, the skins filled a small wooden suitcase that I decided to take on the plane.
+When I left South Africa to come to Germany to study with Joseph Beuys, the skins filled a small wooden suitcase that I took with me on the plane.
+An encounter with customs officials in Germany and my explanation that I used the skins to ‘read the world economy’ as my grandmother had read the tea-leaves at the bottom of the teacup – gave rise to this first work with the banana skins.

-‘Reading the World Economy in the Banana Skins‘ took place twice in a small German town.
+‘Reading the World Economy in the Banana Skins‘ took place twice in Lingen, a small German town near the Dutch border.

 The suitcase full of dry, blackened banana skins, that had accompanied me from South Africa, became the basis for this work.
 On a mat on the pavement I laid out the skins.
 This was an echo of the way my grandmother had read the tea-leaves in a cup.
 When passersby asked me what this was all about I said that like people read tea-leaves, I read the world economy in the banana skins.
 This was 1974.
 I was trying to understand how to develop social sculpture processes, but wasn’t sure how.
 I knew it had something to do with some kind of in-depth engagement and opportunities for re-thinking.
 This much I had understood from Beuys.

 Although some fascinating exchanges took place, they were not substantial.
-This ‘pavement action’ with the banana skins did not feel much different from the small performative actions and interventions I had already become disillusioned with in my work in South Africa in 1972.
+This ‘pavement action’ with the banana skins did not feel much different from the small performative actions and interventions I had already become disillusioned with in my work in South Africa from 1968 to 1972.

 2 / 1996 – 2006